TetraPlex-org/central/Documentation/MRD.md

 A. Veiled Chats

-The Veiled Chat is...
+B. Karma and Credits

-B. Formal and Informal Debates
+C. Formal and Informal Debates

-C. Question and Answer
+D. Question and Answer

-D. Com
+E. Com snippets and async chat

+F. Avatar chat

+(what else have we chat about just write it down I will edit)

 ## VII.
 Metrics